Bloodhound Puppy Guide

 Bringing home a Bloodhound puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Bloodhound puppy to reach full size between 12-24 months.

-With a typical weight of 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound requires thoughtful care tailored to their specific breed characteristics.
+The Bloodhound typically weighs 80-110 lbs and lives 10-12 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 What sets the Bloodhound apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Feeding Schedule